FirelyTeam/firely-docs/vonk/deployment/azureWebApp.rst

    .. image:: ../images/Azure_01_CreateWebApp.png
       :align: center

 #.
-Choose a name for the webapp, here we chose vonkserver.
+Choose a name for the webapp, we will use the placeholder <webapp>.
 Fill in an existing resource group or create a new one and select Windows for the operation system (OS):

    .. image:: ../images/Azure_02_ChooseName.png
       :align: center